 - Assign a new user his/her role – Subscriber, Contributor, etc. I would leave it on subscriber.

-- Set your time zone
+- Set the time zone

-- Set your date format
+- Select the date format

-- Set your time format
+- Set the time format you want displayed

 - And upload your site icon – when you upload a site icon your icon will appear in the tabs of your windows.
 Like this image below.